dotnet-architecture/eShopOnWeb/README.md

 ### Configuring the sample to use SQL Server

 1. By default, the project uses a real database.
-If you want an in memory database, you can add in `appsettings.json`
+If you want an in memory database, you can add in the `appsettings.json` file in the Web folder

     ```json
    {
        "UseOnlyInMemoryDatabase": true
    }
     ```

 1. Ensure your connection strings in `appsettings.json` point to a local SQL Server instance.